 \subsubsection{MODELING}

-When CapsuleBot is in flight, there are no friction or contact forces acting on its wheels.
-As a result, the dynamics equations can be simplified to those of a standard bicopter \cite{qin2020gemini}.
+When CapsuleBot is in aerial mode, there are no frictional or contact forces acting on its wheels.
+Consequently, the dynamic equations can be simplified to those of a standard bi-copter \cite{qin2020gemini}.
 The torque generated is produced by the rotor thrusts: